supcon-international/node-red-dev-copilot/README.md

    - Use MCP Inspector to test server

 3. **API call failed**

    - Confirm API key is valid
    - Check network connection
    - Verify model name is correct
    - Check if API quota is sufficient

+4. **Chat history not saving**
+   - Check if localStorage is enabled in browser
+   - Verify not using private/incognito mode (data clears on session end)
+   - Clear browser cache if localStorage appears corrupted
+   - Check browser storage quota (usually 5-10MB limit)

 ### Debug Logs